Junchao-Zhu/MagNet/README.md

 This project consists of models of our newly-proposed MagNet, which is a multi-level attention graph network designed for accurate prediction of high-resolution HD spatial transcriptomics data.

 - MagNet integrates information across multiple resolutions, including the bin, spot, and region levels, through cross-attention layers.
 It also extracts and combines features from neighboring regions with Graph Attention Network (GAT) and Transformer layers.
-- Thus, our proposed framework overcomes the information bottleneck posed by low-resolution inputs when predicting high-resolution, high-dimensional gene expression by efficient extraction and integration of multisource and multilevel features.
-- Furthermore, the model incorporates cross-resolution constraints on gene expression within the same region, further enhancing its performance in HD gene expression prediction.
+- Furthermore, MagNet incorporates cross-resolution constraints on gene expression within the same region, further enhancing its performance in HD gene expression prediction.